brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 Thanks to Michael Park and Tomasz Kamiński for their helpful feedback.
 Thanks to Richard Smith for help with the wording.
 Thanks especially to Jason Rice for the implementation.

+Thanks to John Spicer, Christof Meerwald, Jens Maurer, and everyone else in Core for the wording help, mind-melting examples, and getting this paper in shape.

 ---
 references: